Learn What “Original” Content Really Means

 Give Your Content Edge

 Don’t forget to give away some juicy bits too.
 Edgy content has an incredible draw and people respect those who dare to walk that fine line.
-I’m not saying you should talk trash about your business but don’t be afraid to talk about mistakes you’ve made personally or unusual circumstances that occur within your day to day.
+I’m not saying you should talk trash about your business but don’t be afraid to talk about blunders you’ve made early on in your career (if they are humorous) or unusual circumstances that occur within your day to day.
 Just be sure that you follow the mistakes up by outlining the lessons that were learned.